caioggbarbalho/weather-app/README.md

 # Weather App

-For now, this is just an exercise on Javascript and API's.
+This is just an exercise on Javascript and API's.

-It's base was constructed with GreatStack video tutorial, but I plan to expand some features and revamp it's design.
+It's base was constructed with GreatStack's youtube tutorial, but I plan to expand some features and revamp it's design.

 ## To-do List